Propulsion of a Spheroidal Self-Diffusiophoretic Particle in Complex Fluids

 June 22, 2026, Pasadena

-Asymmetric surface reactions create a self-generated solute gradient that drives diffusiophoretic motion
+Self-diffusiophoretic propulsion — an asymmetric coating sets up a self-generated solute gradient that drives motion

 ?